No-Regret Learning in Bilateral Trade via Global Budget Balance: Acknowledgments

-Matteo Castiglioni is supported by the PNRR-PE-AI FAIR project funded by the NextGeneration EU program.
-Federico Fusco is partially supported by ERC Advanced Grant 788893 AMDROMA “Algorithmic and Mechanism Design Research in Online Markets”, PNRR MUR project PE0000013- FAIR”, and PNRR MUR project IR0000013-SoBigData.it.
+MB, MC, AC, FF are partially supported by the FAIR (Future Artificial Intelligence Research) project PE0000013, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, investment 1.3, line on Artificial Intelligence).
+FF is also partially supported by ERC Advanced Grant 788893 AMDROMA “Algorithmic and Mechanism Design Research in Online Markets”, and PNRR MUR project IR0000013-SoBigData.it.
+MC is also partially supported by the EU Horizon project ELIAS (European Lighthouse of AI for Sustainability, No. 101120237).
+AC is partially supported by MUR - PRIN 2022 project 2022R45NBB funded by the NextGenerationEU program.